 2. Take off with eight airline partners

-The standout feature of MRG points is that they’re extremely flexible.
-You’re not locked into any single airline frequent flyer program (as occurs with earning Qantas or Velocity points), rather you accumulate MRG points until you’re ready to transfer them to a partner airline.
+The standout feature of MR points is that they’re extremely flexible.
+You’re not locked into any single airline frequent flyer program, rather you accumulate MR points until you’re ready to transfer them to a partner airline.

-When the time comes to transfer points, you can choose from eight top-notch airline partners:
+When the time comes to transfer points, you can choose from eight quality airline frequent flyer programs:

 - Virgin Australia Velocity Frequent Flyer

 - Etihad Guest

 - Thai Airways Royal Orchid Plus

 - Air New Zealand Airpoints.

 Use your points to fly with top airlines like Singapore Airlines

 Having so many airlines to choose from means it can be much easier to find award seats when the time comes to book, especially if you want to fly in a sought-after business or first class cabin.